rlue/.config/README.md

 # add the ‘-n’ flag to perform a dry-run and manually audit what stow would do
 $ stow -Sv .

-# for use with Syncthing
-$ ln -s .stignore.local .stignore
 ```

 ### Dependencies